obinasBaba/hyper-test/README.md

 ## What I have used

 Next.js:  which enables me to use **server-components** for Banner-section, Product-List-section, and Category-section.
 I have used server-components for these sections because these sections are static and do not change frequently.
 This makes the app faster and more SEO friendly.

 SCSS : for styling the page sections, and I have used typescript for type safety.
 Framer-motion :  for page transitions.

 ## What I will do

 There are a few things that I will do if I will be chosen:

 - add a search bar, filter, and sort functionality to the product list section.
-- add a product detail page.
 - Use react-Error-Boundary to catch errors in the app.
+- Make the **Server-Components** dynamic by notifying the server if any new product is added or removed. ( it is hard-cache now)

+## Contact - Details

+- Name : Henok Getachew
+- Phone : +251923365539